Summary

 DNV 2.7-1 Standard for Certification was first published in May 1989 as “DNV Certification note 2.7-1 Offshore Freight Containers”.

-It was prepared because of other regulations at the time, whether international codes, national requirements, or rules published by Det Norske Veritas (DNV).
+It was prepared in accordance with other regulations at the time, whether international codes, national requirements, or rules published by Det Norske Veritas (DNV).

 The Standard for Certification is concerned with the certification of all types of offshore containers as transport units.